gmsarro/2-layerQG/README.md

 ### 1. Local Wave Activity and Budget Calculation

 This section includes scripts for calculating the local wave activity (LWA) and its budget within a 2-layer quasi-geostrophic (QG) model, considering latent heating effects.
-These scripts correspond to the results presented in Section 2.2 of Sarro et al. (2024).
+These scripts correspond to the results presented in "The Local Wave Activity Budget in the 2-Layer Model" of Sarro et al. (2025).

 **Subdirectories:**